Welcome Class of 2023!

 Meet UK’s president, Dr. Eli Capilouto, and learn about his dedication to helping you and all other UK students to "see blue."
 He'll also introduce you to a few fellow Wildcats who will help you with your first important lesson - learning the UK Fight Song!

 The myUK mobile app is available for students, faculty and staff of the University of Kentucky.
 Use your linkblue account to sign in and manage your UK information on the go!
 Plan and register for courses, check your financial information, engage with student organizations and activities and monitor your Wildcat activity via the “K-feed.”
 The app is also a great way to have important deadlines and information pushed directly to your device.
 Learn more by visiting seeblue.com/ukapp

 The University of Kentucky strongly recommends that each student purchase a personal laptop computer or equivalent tablet device.
 A student’s program requirements, budget and preference should be the primary factors in choosing a laptop/tablet.
 Most laptops on the market will meet basic needs; however, UK offers a few guidelines.

 Laptop Minimum Suggested Hardware

-- Other helpful options: 8 GB or higher USB Flash Drive, external hard drive (for data backup/extra storage), wired or wireless external mouse, video out adapters (dvi/hdmi) and a laptop security cable
+- Other helpful options: 8 GB or larger USB Flash Drive, external hard drive (for data backup/extra storage), 1920X1080 or better external monitor for desktop use, wired or wireless external mouse, video adapters

 Tablets and Other Devices Minimum Suggested Hardware